xila10/x.509-Lab---Certificates-mTLS/README.md

 - verifies the client certificate using its local CA trust store (ca.crt).

 # Tests:
-Restarting the stack, building anew: docker compose up -d –build.
-Will be using curl to test functions and demonstrate the differences in in accessibility and security.
+Restarting the stack, building anew: `docker compose up -d –build` Will be using `curl` to test functions and demonstrate the differences in in accessibility and security.

-**Entering client container:** docker compose exec client bash
+**Entering client container:** `docker compose exec client bash`

 ## Test #1: "HTTP port: 8080 failing"